HappiSoftware/AppyNox/docs/certificate.md

 2. **Edit Environment Variables**

-   Add `C:\Program Files\OpenSSL-Win64\bin` to System variables.
+   Add `C:\Program Files\OpenSSL-Win64\bin` to System variables (In Path).
 Path may change based on your installation location.

 <br>